• Home

 travel with a homeschool car on a globe

 There are so many advantages to homeschooling your children but my favorite perk would probably have to be the fact that because you are homeschooling them, they don't need to be in one spot at all time.
 Why You Should Travel With Your Home-schooled Child?
 This opens up opportunities beyond belief.
 I personally believe that you should take advantage of this and see the world.
 I think that every person in the world should have the opportunity to see new places and learn about the rest of the world, and I personally believe that seeing all of these sights as you are in school and learning about these things is the best time to do so!
 Today I will be sharing with you a few reasons that traveling with your home schooled children can really benefit them.
 Now, before y'all say anything - I know.
 Miss Sarah goes to public school.
 I am a firm believer that PARENTS are in charge of their child's education and we PARTNER with their teachers/schools.
-Traveling can be fun AND educational, like … [Read more...]
+Traveling can be fun AND educational, … [Read more...]

 Filed Under: Educational, Parenting, Travel Tagged With: homeschool, parenting, Travel